-The Renegade Row is a great core exercise when done correctly.
-As with most exercises that we may see in health clubs, the form is usually less than par which can lead to injury and less than ideal results.
-As fitness professionals, it is our job to ensure proper execution, have your clients slow down and do it right.
+This plank variation is a great core exercise when done correctly.
+As with most exercises that we may see in health clubs, the form is usually less than par which can lead to injury and less-than-ideal results.
+As fitness professionals, it is our job to ensure proper execution, have your clients slow down, and do it right.

 Functional Exercises Have Prerequisites